mattermost/mattermost-developer-documentation/site/content/blog/2020-12-04-common-i18n-mistakes.md

 Much better!
 It does require some additional knowledge that adding an exclamation mark to the link tells `FormattedMarkdownMessage` to open it in a new window, but there's a lot less learning required compared to HTML.
 That said, this formatting is even more limited than the previous options, and `FormattedMarkdownMessage` doesn't fix the potential for performance problems because it still has to parse Markdown.

-This technique is used frequently throughout our apps, and until recently, I would've considered it to be the best way of doing this, but now that we've upgraded react-intl, we have access to a new feature which I think is even nicer.
+This technique is used frequently throughout our apps, and until recently, I would've considered it to be the best way of doing this, but now that we've upgraded React Intl, we have access to a new feature which I think is even nicer.

-### Solution 4: Rich text formatting in react-intl
+### Solution 4: Rich text formatting in React Intl

-react-intl now supports custom HTML-like formatting within the translated text.
+React Intl now supports custom HTML-like formatting within the translated text.
 To do this, you construct an HTML-like string such as `<link>Click here</link> for more information.` using any number of custom tags, and then you define what those tags mean without the translator having to worry about the defails.

 In our case, we still want the link to open in a new tab, but now we can do that without the translator having to know anything about that.